 - What advice would you give someone interested in chemist?

-I got so many responses that there were too many to post over at About.com.
-Here are the rest of the responses.
+Here are the responses.
 Are you a chemist?
 You’re welcome to post a response to add!

 - I have a B.Sc and M.Sc in organic chemistry and I was employed as a research chemist right after I graduated working in the BioTech-Ethanol production company.
 Some of the job responsibilities include: sample quality control, chromatography instrumentation, method development, and research on small projects.
 The pay for a chemist is very low, even with an M.Sc.
 You are expected to do research during your work hours and read more about the research topic during your off-hours, most chemists I know work pretty much around the clock.
 If you only go into Chemistry solely for the money, Chemistry is not for you.
 Only go into Chemistry if you love research and want a challenge.